 If you don’t want to be reliant on the buses in Malta, then having your own transport is a great option for a Gozo day trip.
 Not only will you be able to get to the ferry terminal quicker, but it will also be easier to get around the island of Gozo.

-There are plenty of car rental options in Malta and you can typically find the best deals on Rentalcars.com.
-This platform aggregates all the major hire options to ensure you get the best deal possible.
+There are plenty of car rental options in Malta and you can typically find the deals on Rentalcars.com.
+This platform aggregates many major car hire options to ensure you get a great deal.

 Malta to Gozo by Tour